KONZEM/KONZEM.github.io/_pages/about.md

 He is currently studying for a master's degree in Computer Science and Technology at <a href="https://www.sysu.edu.cn/sysuen/">Sun Yat-sen University</a> and advised by Prof. <a href="https://scholar.google.com/citations?hl=zh-CN&user=o7Wj-9sAAAAJ">Yunong Zhang</a>.
 Previously, he received his bachelor's degree from <a href="https://cse.sysu.edu.cn/">School of  Computer Science and Engineering</a>, Sun Yat-sen University.
 His bachelor's thesis was advised by Prof. Yunong Zhang.

 He is interested in optimization and robotics.
 His current research is about solving dynamic (or rather time-dependent) problems in real time, including unconstrained/constrained optimization, linear/nonlinear equation system, focusing on design and analyses of algorithms, with applications in dealing with modern data science and machine learning problems.
-Recently, he has started delving in SLAM and tried to read and comprehend the source code of ORB-SLAM2/3.
+Recently, he has started delving in SLAM.

 ## Education